jtaccuino/jtaccuino.github.io/README.md

 #### Location for images

-Upload new images to `/static/assets/` (please use a subdirectory per chapter).
+Upload new images to `/static/assets/`.

 #### Single image